Qumulo/docs/administrator-guide/qumulo-core/configuring-saml-single-sign-on-sso.md

   <li>Members of the built-in Administrators role always have access to the Web UI.</li>
   <li>To allow other users to access the Web UI, you must assign the built-in Observers role to the users.</li>
   <li>Depending on policy, additional verification might be necessary for users.
 For example, the SSO administrator can enforce mandatory two-factor authentication (2FA) for certain clusters.</li>
-  <li>If the user accesses the Web UI by connecting to a node physically, the login page doesn't show doesn't show **Continue to SSO login** on the Web UI login page, even if SSO is configured.</li>
+  <li>If the user accesses the Web UI by connecting to a node physically, the login page doesn't show doesn't show <strong>Continue to SSO login</strong> on the Web UI login page, even if SSO is configured.</li>
 </ul>
 {{site.data.alerts.end}}

 ### IdP-Initiated SSO Worfklow
-1. A user authenticates to her organization's SSO portal and then selects the Qumulo cluster in the portal.
+1. A user authenticates to her organization's SSO portal and then selects the Qumulo cluster on the SSO portal.

-1. The SSO portal redirects to the cluster's endpoint.
+1. The SSO portal redirects the user to the cluster's endpoint.

-   If the user has sufficient privileges, the Web UI logs her in.
+   If the user has sufficient privileges, the Web UI logs the user in.
 Otherwise, the Web UI displays an error message.

 ### SP-Initiated SSO Workflow
 1. A user navigates to the Qumulo cluster's Web UI endpoint in a browser.

 1. If the Qumulo cluster has SAML SSO configured, the user can click **Continue to SSO login** on the Web UI login page.

    The Web UI redirects the user to the configured SSO portal.
-Because the authentication request uses HTTP-Redirect Binding, the login link appears.
-For example:
+Because the authentication request uses HTTP-Redirect Binding, the login link appears as follows:

    ```
    https://my-org.sso-provider.com/abc12de34fgAB5CDh6i7/saml?SAMLRequest=abcdefgh1234567890...
    ```

-1. The user clicks the login link and the SSO portal authenticates the users.
+1. The user clicks the login link and the SSO portal authenticates the user.

-1. The SSO portal redirects to the cluster's endpoint.
+1. The SSO portal redirects the user to the cluster's endpoint.

 ## Known Issues and Limitations